HectorRicardo/simple-music-app/README.md

 this app from scratch.
 Every step is a commit in the repo's history.
 Please follow along the commits in the history section of this repo as you read.

-# Introduction

-Broadly speaking, the approach of creating a music-playing app in Android can be divided into two subproblems:
+# The audio player and the architecture

-  - Creating the **audio player**: the audio player is the entity that's in charge of rendering/decoding the audio media.
+When thinking about implementing a music-playing app, the most obvious component to think of is the audio player.
+The **audio player*** is the entity that's in charge of decoding/rendering/playing the audio media.
 A simple audio player, for example, might have the ability to play audio files with extensions `.wav` and `.mp3`.

-The audio player, as any software module, consists of two parts:
-      - Its API
-      - Its implementation
+However, in this documentation, we're not going to focus on implementing the audio player.
+We're going to assume that the audio player entity is already implemented and it's callable through a certain API that it exposes.
+This API will contain methods such as `play()`, `pause()`, `skipToNext()`, and will also issue event callbacks, such as `onSongFinished()`.

+With this assumption in mind, we're free to focus, and will exclusively focus, on the music-playing app **architecture**.

-  - Implement the **music-playing app architecture**: the architecture consists of several elements, one of which is the audio player's API.
-Once these elements are joined together, they make your app scalable, robust and maintainable in the long term.
+The **architecture** is the organization of and connection between all the elements that the music app consists of.
+One of these elements is the audio player itself, but there are others as well, as we'll soon see.
+When all these elements are joined together, they make the app scalable, robust and maintainable in the long term.
+Not only that: you might be able to reuse some of these elements in other apps as well (up to a certain degree, depending on the requirements of our current app and of the other apps).

-This approach lets us abstracts out the audio player implementation from the rest of the architectural elements.
-This gives us several advantages:
+From the architecture's point of view, we only need to know the audio player's API and how to call it.
+The audio player's implementation is abstracted from the architecture.
+This separation gives us several advantages:

-  - It allows us to work in the audio player independently from the rest of the architecture.
+  - It allows us to work in the audio player implementation independently from the architecture.
 We can even delegate the audio player to another person/team.
-  - It allows us to assume the audio player is ready while we're working in the architecture, because once the architecture is ready, it's very easy to plug in the audio player to it.
+  - It allows us to assume the audio player is ready while we're working in the architecture, because we have the app's architecture ready, it's very easy to plug in the audio player to it.
   - If we want to change the audio player's implementation, we can change it independently from the rest of the app.
-We can even switch to a whole new implementation, and this will be transparent to the rest of the app.
+We can even switch to a whole new implementation, and this will be transparent to the rest of the app (as long as the new implementation conforms to the same API).

+In this guide, we will focus exclusively on the app's architecture, assuming the audio player already exists and conforms to some API.
+The API

+## Splitting up the architecture

+Ok, so now that we are assuming the audio player exists and it's out of our way, can we start coding up the architecture?

-The architecture for such app consists of several elements connected together, and it's difficult to even start working on the app before having a good grasp of all these elements.
+Unfortunately, no. As said before, the architecture consists of several elements (besides the player's API).
+It's difficult to even start working on the app's code before having a good understanding of all these elements.
+We'll need to delay the code until I have explained all these elements.

 In this guide, I'll introduce such architectural elements in an ordered, logical, and easy-to-follow way.
 Once we have enough knowledge of these elements, we'll understand the full architecture of the app, and then we can start working on the app's implementation.